jackiehjm/stx-docs/doc/source/operations/tsn.rst

-* ``ptp4l`` daemons run on both the edge gateway and edge device to sync the PTP clock based on IEEE 802.1AS Generalized Precision Time Protocol (gPTP), with the edge gateway serving as grandmaster clock and the edge device serving as slave clock.
+* ``ptp4l`` daemons run on both the edge gateway and edge device to sync the PTP clock based on IEEE 802.1AS Generalized Precision Time Protocol (gPTP), with the edge gateway serving as primary clock and the edge device serving as secondary clock.

 * ``phc2sys`` daemons run on both devices to synchronize the system clock with the PTP clock.